Triassic: Southern Pangea (Gondwana)

 Much of Africa was stable and above sea level, with only a few Triassic-aged lake sediments known, although along the northern coast marine sediments were deposited during periods of higher sea levels.

-Northeast-southwest trending rifting along the eastern edge of Africa between Madagascar (Indian plate) and eastern Africa (Somalian plate) continued from the Late Carboniferous into the Triassic, with substantial mountains rising along the edge of the rift and the formation of a series of pull-apart basins.
+Northeast-southwest trending rifting along the eastern edge of Africa between Madagascar (Indian plate) and eastern Africa (Somali plate) continued from the Late Carboniferous into the Triassic, with substantial mountains rising along the edge of the rift and the formation of a series of pull-apart basins.
 Gradual marine incursions from the Neo-Tethys resulted in the deposition of Lower and Middle Triassic marine sediments in these basins.
 Upper Triassic sediments are continental in nature and this rift system ultimately failed and a new north-south trending rift system developed in the Jurassic.

 The opening of the Neo-Tethys created passive margins along the Arabian and Indian margins.
 Rifting in the Neo-Tethys extended westwards between the Pontides and Taurides terranes of Turkey during the Late Triassic.
 The Tethyan Himalayan block remained attached to India but was separated by the thinned crust of Greater India, the northern margin of which supplied sediments to the passive margin.

 The counterclockwise rotation of Pangea precipitated dextral transpression across the NNE-SSW trending, west-dipping subduction zone, along the eastern Australian margin, which culminated in the Hunter-Bowen orogeny (c.
 260-230 Ma).
 Following this, the magmatic arc rotated to north-south and compression gave way to extension.
 This was accompanied by subduction rollback and back-arc basin formation.

 Along the southwestern margin of South America, low plate convergence and subduction rates, triggered by the assembly and rotation of Pangea, resulted in subduction rollback and extension across the back-arc region.
 This generated large amounts of felsic magmatism.
 These extensional forces stretched across the continent with the formation of large northwest-trending basins with thick sedimentary deposits and the extension related magmatism.